 \begin{lemma} \begin{enumerate} \item The number of vertices of $\Gamma(L)$ equals

-where $N_k$ is the number of short k-sets. \item For the $n$-bow, $\Gamma(L)$ has the minimal possible number of vertices among all $n$-linkages.
+where $N_k$ is the number of short $k$-sets. \item For the $n$-bow, $\Gamma(L)$ has the minimal possible number of vertices among all $n$-linkages.
 In this case, it equals $2^{n-1}-2$. \end{enumerate}

 \end{lemma} Proof.
-Crossing a wall means that exactly one short $k$-set $I$ becomes long, and exaclly one long $(n-k)$-set $\overline{I}$ becomes short, where the number $k$ depends on the wall.
+We start with the bow linkage (see Example \ref{exBow}), and then change $L\in \mathbb{R}^n$ continuously.
+From the chamber that corresponds to the bow, we can reach any other chamber by crossing walls.
+As follows from the construction of the cell complex, the graph $\Gamma$ changes only when $L$ crosses a wall. ''Crossing a wall'' means that exactly one short $k$-set $I$ becomes long, and exactly one long $(n-k)$-set $\overline{I}$ becomes short, where the number $k$ depends on the wall.
 Observe that any proper subset of $\overline{I}$ is short both before and after crossing a wall.
-A vertex dies whenever its label contains $I$.
+A vertex is eliminated whenever its label contains $I$.
 A vertex arises whenever its label contains $\overline{I}$.
-This means that the number of vertices changes by adding $(2^k-2)-(2^{n-k}-2)=2^k-2^{n-k}$.
+This means that after crossing a wall, the number of vertices changes by adding $(2^k-2)-(2^{n-k}-2)=2^k-2^{n-k}$.

 Therefore,